 Despite the frequent volcanic eruptions, Fogo shows a rather low rate of seismicity compared to its neighbour Brava.
-In Fogo, we mainly find seismic events with a transition from high to low frequencies and without clear S-phases.
-This type of event has been described as hybrid event, combining the features of a volcano tectonic event in the signal onset and of a long-period event with respect to the coda (e.g. McNutt, 2000; Wassermann, 2012).
-For the localization of the epicenter of these events we perform a time-domain multi-array analysis.
+In Fogo, we mainly finddetect seismic events with a transition from high to low frequencies and without clear S-phases.
+In a previous study by Faria and Fonseca (2014), Tthis type of event has been described as hybrid event, as it combines the features of a volcano-tectonic event in the signal onset and of a long-period event with respect to the coda (see, e.g., McNutt, 2000; Wassermann, 2012).
+For the localization of the epicenter of these events we perform a time domain multi-array analysis.

 There exists a variety of different methods to locate typical volcanic seismic events, depending on the characteristics of the signals.
 Emerging events, for example, have been analysed using probabilistic approaches to determine the maximum likelihood of the source location (e.g. Saccorotti et al., 1998; Métaxian et al., 2002; La Rocca et al., 2004).
 Some of these methods involve the application of a velocity model (e.g. Almendros et al., 2001a,b).
 In the present study however, we focus on events which show a clear signal onset.
 It allows us to clearly identify the same phase at all stations and arrays.
 For events with a pronounced first arrival classical beamforming can be applied and works well (Rost and Thomas, 2002; Schweitzer et al., 2012).
 This method can be described as a delay-and-sum procedure in the time domain.
-This type of The time-domain multi-array analysis has the advantage of being independent of velocity models.
+The time-domain multi-array analysis has the advantage of being independent of velocity models.
 The velocity structure is often very complex in volcanic environments and there is, so far, no detailed 3D-velocity model available for Fogo volcano or Brava island.
-The time-domain array analysis allows for the incorporation of a narrow time window while including a broad frequency band (Singh and Rümpker, 2020; Leva et al., 2020).
+The time-domain array analysis allows for the incorporation of a narrow time window while including a broad frequency band (Leva et al., 2020).
 As a result, the central peak of energy of the corresponding (broad-band) array transfer function, tends to become more narrow with sidelobes suppressed (Singh and Rümpker, 2020).
 Traces are shifted and stacked in the time domain to increase the SNR and to retrieve information about the incoming wavefront (i.e. the backazimuth and the magnitude of the horizontal slowness, which corresponds to the inverse of the apparent velocity (Rost and Thomas, 2002)).
 Including multiple arrays allows the localization of the event in the area of the intersected beams.
 In our study, we operated three arrays, two on Fogo, one on Brava, and seven short-period single stations from January 2017 to January 2018.
-We focus on volcano-tectonic earthquakes originating in the study area around Brava and Fogo, and on hybrid events occurring on Fogo.
-However, due to ray bending, systematic deviations in backazimuth and slowness values can be observed.
-To investigate these deviations at the three arrays of our study, we compare multi-array localizations with locations derived from standard (network-based) localization techniques (see e.g. Krüger and Weber, 1992).
+We focus on volcano-tectonic earthquakes originating in the study area around Brava and Fogo, and on certain volcano-seismic events on Fogo, which we, in accordance with Faria and Fonseca (2014), interpret as hybrid events-occurring on Fogo.
+However, due to ray bending, it is possible to observe systematic deviations in backazimuth and slowness values can be observed.
+To investigate these deviations at the three arrays of our study, we compare multi-array localizations with locations derived from standard (network-based) localization techniques (see, e.g., Krüger and Weber, 1992).
 These standard techniques are based on the picking of P- and S-phases.
 For this comparison, earthquakes occurring within the network are chosen, i.e. earthquakes beneath or close to Brava or Fogo.